junkerino1/IOT-Room-Booking/README.md

 ### Step 5 — Verify

-Open `http://localhost:8000` (or `http://localhost/iot-room-booking/`) — you should be redirected to the login page.
+Open `http://localhost:3000` — you should be redirected to the login page.

 ### Seeded test account